 Think:

-- Find a safe space.
+• Find a safe space.
 If an incident has just happened, try and find somewhere that you and they feel safe.
 If you are on campus you can go to the Hub or Reception areas.
 If this isn’t possible and you are feeling scared you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
 The SafeZone app enables users to call for help and assistance, giving students and employees fast access to Security whenever and wherever you are on campus.
-You can download the SafeZone app by clicking here.
+You can download the SafeZone app by searching 'SafeZone' in the Apple app store or in the Google Play store.

 Talk: